wp-plugins/visual-form-builder/readme.txt

 * Embed Multiple Forms on a Post/Page
 * One-click form duplication.
 Copy a form you've already built to save time
 * Use your own CSS (if you want)
+* Multiple field layout options.
+Arrange your fields in two, three, or a mixture of columns.

 = Field Types =